Photographic History of Table Mountain

 prepare

-for building the site to house the field director, his assistant, the
+for building the site to house the field director, his assistant, and

 Here is the road leading west out